flyingoverclouds/ethereum-for-dotnet/README.md

 # ethereum-for-dotnet
 A simple, quick (but not dirty) library to use Ethereum Geth RPC endpoint from .Net

-It wraps GETH JsonRPC api in an easy to used C# library.
+It wraps GETH JsonRPC api in an easy to use C# library.

 I use VisualStudio 2017 to develop it.
-Both projects target .Net 4.5.2 but code should be easy to compile for an older version.
+Both projects target .Net 4.5.2 but code should be easy to compile for an older version or for dotnetcore (specific project will come)

 ## EthereumWeb3ProtoClient